MissStrong/ICS2O_Quad_4_2020-2021/Notes/13 - Email Etiquette.md

 The salutation (opening line) of an email consists of three parts.

-1. **Greeting**
+1. **Greeting**.
 Choose a formal or casual greeting to shows an appropriate amount of respect for the recipient.
 Here are some examples of greetings.

    - Dear
    - Good morning
    - Good afternoon
    - Hello
    - Hi
    - Hey

-2. **Recipient's name**
+2. **Recipient's name**.
 When writing the recipient's name, be sure to write it exactly as they write it.
 For example, don't shorten "Thomas" to "Tom" if they have addressed themself as "Thomas".

    If you are formally addressing an adult, avoid using only their first name.
 Either write their name in full, with or without an honourific (i.e. a title such as *Mr.* or *Ms.*), or just use an honourific followed by their last name.

    If recipient is a woman and are unsure whether they are married, use *Ms* or *Ms.* instead guessing whether they prefer *Miss*, *Mrs.*, or different title.
 If the recipient uses a less common title such as *Dr.*, be sure to use that if that is how they address themself.

-3. **Final punctuation**
+3. **Final punctuation**.
 There are three commonly used punctuation marks that terminate the salutation.
-Colons are more formal than commas and en dashes, and typically used only when the greeting is *Dear.* Note that an en dash is not the same as a hyphen (-), as it is slightly longer. *
+Colons are more formal than commas and en dashes, and typically used only when the greeting is *Dear.* Note that an en dash is not the same as a hyphen (-), as it is slightly longer. **
-   *

    - Comma (,)
    - Colon (:)